chanbengz/sustcsc-rs/README.md

 So the report is not required during the contest period and will discarded.
 Result and ranking are announced at the official group/website.

-To submit your code, please send a email to `chanben04gz [AT] gmail.com` with the subject "[SUSTCSC 25] Submission - <your teamid>" and attach your code.
+To submit your code, please send an email to `chanben04gz [AT] gmail.com` with the subject `[SUSTCSC 25] Submission - <your teamid>` and attach your code.
 You can submit multiple times before the evaluation, but only the latest submission will be considered.

 > [!NOTE]
 > If your submission is failed to compile or run, we will not give any feedback or score.

-### Post-Contest
+### Final Submission

-Submit your code and report to the same email address with the subject "[SUSTCSC 25] Final Submission - <your teamid>" with compressed file named `sustcsc25-rs-final-<your teamid>.*`, before the ending of the contest period.
+Submit your code and report to the same email address with the subject `[SUSTCSC 25] Final Submission - <your teamid>` with compressed file named `sustcsc25-rs-final-<your teamid>.*`, before the ending of the contest period.
-Multiple submissions are allowed, but only the latest submission will be considered.
+Multiple submissions are allowed, but only the latest submission will be accepted.

 If you have integrity concerns, please also includes a checksum of the compressed files in the email with your checksum algorithm, e.g., `CRC32`, `SHA256`, `MD5`, etc. This is optional,